 - IoT sensors.
 IoT gadgets can be strategically placed on the premises to capture inventory data in real-time and indicate the whereabouts of specific goods.
 The particular appeal of IoT-powered warehouse management is that it’s fully automated with little-to-no room for human error.

 - Robotics and autonomous equipment.
 Automated warehouse management solutions can automatically determine storage space for every delivery and call in autonomous equipment to transport the goods to the right location.

 - Wearables and AR systems.
 Low-efficiency tasks such as picking goods to fulfil an order can be majorly transformed with innovative wearables and AR systems that will aid on-site workers.
 DHL, for instance, recently tested smart glasses at one of their facilities in the Netherlands.
 The software created optimized routes for employees and streamed them to the glasses, offering them a better way to locate the right item and faster speed.
-Post-trial the company reported a in overall picking efficiency and a significant reduction in errors.
+Post-trial the company reported a 25% increase in overall picking efficiency and a significant reduction in errors.

 Augmented Teams with Collaborative Robots (Cobots)

 Not every warehouse will have the capacity to immediately adopt fully autonomous equipment, especially, considering the number of infrastructure changes required.
 Collaborative robots (cobots) emerged as a middleware solution for such facilities.